Frequently asked questions about Cloud Data Sense

 Can I deploy the Data Sense on my own host?

 Yes.
 You can install Data Sense software on a Linux host that has internet access in your network or in the cloud.
-Everything works the same and you continue to manage your scan configuration and results through Cloud Manager.
+Everything works the same and you continue to manage your scan configuration and results through BlueXP.
 See Deploying Cloud Data Sense on premises for system requirements and installation details.

 What about secure sites without internet access?